 Most of us conscientiously try to write fair, clear, and where possible, interesting judgments.
-They are, after all, as Aeschylus shows in The Eumenides, a means of achieving an objective that is universal: the just resolution of conflict17 which is the core business of each of our courts.
+They are, after all, as Aeschylus shows in The Eumenides, a means of achieving an objective that is universal: the just resolution of conflict which is the core business of each of our courts.

-17 R.E.
+&lt;sup>18 R.E.
 Messick (supra) at 181.